frankshearar/Home/[Spec]-Fallback-package-folder.md

 This format may be created today using ``nuget.exe add`` or ``nuget.exe init``.
 It may also be created by copying an existing user packages folder that has been created by ``dotnet restore``.

 ### Immutable
-Fallback packages folders are never modified by NuGet restore.
+Fallback package folders are never modified by NuGet restore.
 New packages will be installed only to the user's packages folder.

 ### Defining fallback folders